 As children grow and develop, they can be easily influenced by what they see and hear, especially from digital media.
 Digital media can include TV, the internet, and smart devices.
 Some programs can be educational.
 But many children watch too much digital media.
 Many programs can show children violent behavior that you don't want them to imitate, or that can cause fear.
 Digital media may also show children poor eating habits through commercials for high-calorie, low-nutrient foods.
 Too much screen time can also take away from reading, studying, learning activities, play, and exercise.
 Digital media can also show alcohol and drug use, smoking, and sexual behavior.
 Your child may see these things before they are emotionally ready to understand these issues.
 And before they can make good decisions.

 As a parent, you can help decrease the harmful effects of digital media.
-You can monitor the type of programming and limit your child's screen time.
+You can keep track of the type of programming and limit your child's screen time.
 Here are some tips for setting good viewing habits:

 Choose programs for your child to watch.
 Always plan what your child will be watching.
 Don't turn on a viewing device randomly.
 Give choices between 2 programs you think are appropriate for your child.

 Limit screen time to 1 or 2 hours a day for children older than 2 years.
-The American Academy of Pediatrics recommends that children younger than 2 years should not watch digital media.
+The American Academy of Pediatrics advises that children younger than 2 years should not watch digital media.

 Turn to educational shows from the local Public Broadcasting Station (PBS), or from programming such as the Discovery Channel, Learning Channel, or History Channel.